 The Linear Grid Catenary system provides an ideal platform for suspending uniform and regular lighting designs and the structured form of the net creates a transparent “ceiling”, which informally defines spaces without physical boundaries.
 The interdependence of the cables within the net sees them work together to effectively resist wind loads, the linear grid providing a stable and functional lighting feature.

-BENEFITS OF A CENTRAL SPINE CATENARY
+CENTRAL SPINE CATENARY

 The common theme of the Central Spine Catenary system is the presence of one principal lighting or architectural element that forms an elegant and artistic sculptural form.
 Central Spine Catenaries are typically used in outdoor malls and dining strips.
 Their central chord or ribbon spans the full length of the street and is connected to surrounding structures at regular points along its length.
 Designed to be stable in wind, they hold the sculptural lighting elements precisely in space to meet all intents.